 Professional education includes the certificate program in quantitative portfolio management at Harvard University (Extension School), and the American Banking Institute certificate in money and banking.
-He has held Series 7 and 65 licenses and is a member of the Financial Planning Association and the Investment Management Consultants Association.
+He has held Series 7 and is a member of the Financial Planning Association and the Investment Management Consultants Association.

 Bruce lives with his wife, Marianne, in Concord center.
 He considers convincing her to marry him and raising their two children, Dylan, and Sarah, as his greatest achievements!
 As with investing, his philosophy in life is to seek balance, leading him to an appreciation of arts and culture, but also to play most any sport — none of them particularly well!
 He is a lifelong tennis player and took up competitive bicycle racing at the ripe age of 40, eventually participating in two U.S. National Masters Championships.
 Bruce is a director on the Board of Governors of Nashawtuc Country Club in Concord.
 He served as board development chair for uAspire, a non-profit which provides college bound students of need with financial aid counseling, and he oversees the Thompson Family “B The Match” charitable fund, which seeks to spark entrepreneurialism among non-profits.